As we wrote in our military pay date schedule, thefirst step in creating a budget is knowing how much you will be paid, and when.

 How Does Your Military Pay Change in Retirement?

-You will also have to take into consideration any withholdings, such as taxes, insurance and allotments.
+You must also consider any withholdings, such as taxes, insurance, and allotments.

 The good news is that many states do not tax military retirement pay, so you may see an unexpected boost.